duncannevin/websocket-client/README.md

 # Awesome Websocket Client

 A websocket client that is actually useful for those of us hardcore websocket programmers.
+Check it out [here](http://websocketclient.com)

 - Multiple simultaneous connections
 - Can add cookies to connections